apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>enabledLogs indicates which log file takes effect in the database cluster,
+<p>EnabledLogs indicates which log file takes effect in the database cluster,
 element is the log type which is defined in ComponentDefinition logConfig.name.</p>
 </td>
 </tr>